 TIP: Create different users in your EMS, in order to grant access to the accounts to each established role.

 In an advanced energy management solution such as DEXMA, you can create an unlimited number of users.
-The platform also allows you to invite users from other accounts outside your own in a quick way: In this article, we explain how to do it.
+The platform also allows you to invite users from other accounts outside your own in a quick way.

 Error #4: Poor Instructions Increase Risk